uniwswap/uniwens-docs/deploying-dns-on-a-private-chain.md

 Alternately you may wish to deploy a test registrar and its dependencies with a single transaction.
 This is useful for example in unit tests where you wish to start from a clean slate in each test.
 In many cases it will also be faster than sending a series of separate transactions.

 This can be done by deploying a new contract that creates and sets up all the other contracts in its constructor.
-The below code creates all the POWNS contracts and assigns the eth TLD to the FIFS Registrar so that any eth domain may be registered in the unit tests.
+The below code creates all the UNIWENS contracts and assigns the eth TLD to the FIFS Registrar so that any eth domain may be registered in the unit tests.

 ```text
 pragma solidity >=0.8.4;